 - the job opportunities.

 If you fall in the above category, there are plenty of options to look for in Spring.
-There are a lot of good and even top universities offering courses for popular branches for the spring admission season.
+There are a lot of good and even top universities offering courses like MS in US for popular branches for the spring admission season.

 You may not know that the university you are looking for is open for Spring until you start planning your admissions.
 So get started with your admission preparations, viz. university selection and shortlisting etc.

 If the university you’re looking for is open for Spring, why waste another 6 months.
-Prepare a spring calendar and stick to it.
+Prepare a spring calendar for opting MS in US and stick to it.
 One thing which we saw among our students in the past is that those who are well planned are the ones who make a better decision, so we would suggest you start applying to universities beforehand to be ahead of the race.

 In conclusion, we would like to say that if you belong to the working professional or out of campus and done with your bachelor’s category then Spring is a good intake for you.
 Being a working professional you need not wait for another 6 to 8 months to go to the same university or same range of universities.